Cannabis Edible Concentrates and Extracts Explained

 Every cannabis edible is made with cannabis oil.
 But because these oils are cooked into or sprayed on top of food items it’s hard to know what kind of cannabis is inside or around your weed treat.

 What you can know is what kind of oils there are out there.
-Our friends at Edibles magazine have laid out an easy to read the simple explanation on the types of cannabis oil you can expect that makes your food edible:
+Our friends at Edibles magazine have laid out an easy to read a simple explanation of the types of cannabis oil you can expect that make your food edible:

 Cannabis Edible Concentrates and Extracts